Yes-Theory-Fam/yesbot-ts/ReadMe.md

 npm run lint
 ```

-and fix potential errors and warnings you might find.
+then fix potential errors and warnings you might find.
 Quite a few can be fixed automatically using
 ```shell
 npm run lint:fix
 ```

 ### Pull requests

-If your pull requests becomes unmergable due to merge conflicts, have patience.
+If your pull requests cannot be merged due to merge conflicts, have patience.
 We will get to it and resolve them!
-Please don't solve them yourself as it makes the git history a little more chaotic.
+Please don't solve them yourself as it might make the git history a little more chaotic.